-Arriving at Ogden, about 8 A.M., we had strong men carry him from one train to another, but with great difficulty.
+Arriving at Ogden about 8 A.M., we had strong men carry him from one train to another, but with great difficulty.
 The change, with so much effort, was almost too much for endurance, causing great pain from exhaustion and lack of breath.
 The end was evidently not far away.
 On sped the east-bound train of the Union Pacific R.R.
-The hours passed, -hours of suffering, hours of heavenly conversation, hours of prayer.
+The hours passed,-hours of suffering, hours of heavenly conversation, hours of prayer.
 What could we do but endure?
-And he endured without a complaint; only words of trust or of triumph came from the lips of the What could we do but wrestle with the Compassionate One?
+And he endured without a complaint; only words of trust or of triumph came from the lips of the sufferer.
+What could we do but wrestle with the Compassionate One?
 How could that loving wife drink the expected cup and under such circumstances?
 But we could not avoid or hasten or shorten the journey.
-Every hour took us the desired home; but, O! how lonely! far from loving and beloved children and ren!
-The night came on, the shadows of those dark mountains were deep; not far beyond was the Dark Valley.
-To the weary traveler there Soon after, his dying words: was light beyond.
-"Precious Jesus; my God, my God;" and the final, "O! no, not forsaken."
-A gentle sleep like that of a child came over the sufferer. the sleep in Jesus.
+Every hour took us nearer the desired home; but, O! how lonely!
+How far from loving and beloved children and brethren!
+The night came on; the shadows of those dark mountains were deep; not far beyond was the Dark Valley.
+To the weary traveller there was light beyond.
+Soon after his dying words: "Precious Jesus; my God, my God;" and the final, "O no, not torsaken!"
+A gentle sleep like that of a child came over the sufferer.
+It was the sleep in Jesus.
 The spirit was passing over into that land where the inhabitant never says, "I am sick."
 Already it was away among the "spirits of just men made perfect."

 Who could break the silence-the long silence that followed?
-Ere the departure of the spirit we had tried to commit it to Him who had prayed, "Into Thy hands I commend My Spirit."
+Ere the departure of the spirit we had tried to commit it to Him who had prayed, "Into Thy hands I commend my Spirit."
 The watchers having waited the flight of the redeemed soul, now became mourners, and yet trying to say in silent submission, "Thy will be done!"
 What followed is known; if not, it may remain untold.
+Let us,

-Let us, who survive, and who soon must pass through the same dark valley, work while the day lasts.
+What followed is known; if not, it may remain untold.
+Let us, who survive and who soon must pass through the same dark valley, work while the day lasts.
 Already, to some of us, the shadows lengthen rapidly.
 Hope says there is rest yonder.

 Yours, in sorrow,